-Cecilia has a track record of getting things done, as a businesswoman, City Councilmember, the first woman Mayor of Winters, a regional leader on issues like water and transportation, and now as the 4th District’s Assemblymember.
+Assemblymember Cecilia Aguiar-Curry has a track record of getting things done, as a businesswoman, City Councilmember, the first woman Mayor of Winters, a regional leader on issues like water and transportation, and now as the 4th District’s Assemblymember.

 Cecilia grew up around agriculture.
 From cutting apricots in the packing shed to helping her dad in the walnut orchards, Cecilia learned about hard work what it takes to thrive in a farming community.
 Today, she and her brothers are co-owners of the family’s 80-acre walnut farm.

 After graduating from local schools, Cecilia earned degrees in business administration and accounting from San Jose State University.
 Her education and experience with agriculture inspired her to launch a consulting firm specializing in water, public policy and community outreach.

-In her off hours, Cecilia volunteers for her community.
-She is Chair of the Yolo Housing Commission, Vice-Chair of the Yolo County Water Association, and serves on the Board of Directors of the Sacramento Council of Governments.
+Cecilia has a long history of volunteering for her community.
+She has been Chair of the Yolo Housing Commission, Vice-Chair of the Yolo County Water Association, and served on the Board of Directors of the Sacramento Council of Governments.

-As Mayor, Cecilia’s been working to secure computers for every 6th-grader in the city, bridge the digital divide by bringing broadband to rural communities, build a state of the art senior housing development, and establish an ag innovation hub in Yolo County.
+As the first woman Mayor of Winters, Cecilia’s worked to secure computers for every 6th-grader in the city, bridge the digital divide by bringing broadband to rural communities, build a state of the art senior housing development, and establish an ag innovation hub in Yolo County.